alf-wchong/alfresco-elasticsearch-tls-deployment/aws-opensearch/README.md

-# AWS Deployment for Alfresco with Search Enterprise 3 (Elasticsearch) using OpenSearch
+# AWS Deployment for Alfresco with Search Enterprise 3 using OpenSearch

 Local Deployment of ACS Stack using an OpenSearch AWS managed service for Alfresco Search Enterprise 3